TiagoMA90/digital-nomads/TESTING.md

 ## Browser Compatibility
 This website was tested on Chrome, Firefox and Microsoft Edge.
-All browsers stated above were tolerant.
+All browsers were tolerant and granted full functionality.

 ## Responsivness
 The website was also tested through Chrome Developer tools for the following devices: